Prospect of dual ECB deposit charges sends short-term rates to new lows

 Such a measure would reduce the impact of negative deposit rates on the banking system, particularly on banks in Germany and France, which keep more cash with the ECB.

-The debate suggests ECB policymakers are looking for ways to cut deposit rates as much as possible while limiting the pain for banks, market players say.
+The debate suggests ECB policymakers are looking for ways to cut deposit rates as much as possible while limiting the pain on banks, market players say.

-Before the Reuters report, money markets were pricing in only a 12.6-basis-point cut.
-Now they are expecting rates to fall by 15.3 bps, according to Rabobank estimates.
+Before the Reuters report, money markets were pricing in only a 12.6 basis point cut, and now they are expecting rates to fall by 15.3 bps, according to Rabobank estimates.

-ECB easing expectations pushed euro zone bond yields slightly lower, with German five-year yields briefly hitting a record low of -0.196 percent and two-year yields hovering just above lows of -0.418 percent.
+ECB easing expectations pushed euro zone bond yields 1-2 bps lower, with German five-year yields hitting new record lows of -0.196 percent and two-year yields hovering just above lows of -0.418 percent.

-German bonds with maturities of up to seven years carried negative yields and those with maturities out to September 2020 traded below the current -0.20 percent deposit rate, making them ineligible for ECB bond purchases, according to the current rules of the trillion-euro quantitative easing programme.
+German bonds with maturities of up to seven years carried negative yields and those with maturities out to September 2020 traded below the current -0.20 percent deposit rate, thus being ineligible for ECB bond purchases, according to the current rules of the trillion euro quantitative easing programme.

 Bayerische Landesbank senior analyst Norbert Wuthe said a two-tier deposit rate "would theoretically extend the purchase universe to shorter maturities".